 - Best all-weather: Teton Sports Mesa Canvas Tent

-- Best price-no-object: Whiteduck Alpha Canvas Wall Tent
+- Best splurge: Whiteduck Alpha Canvas Wall Tent

 Now that you know some of the things to keep in mind when shopping for the best family tent for your next camping trip, it’s time to roll out our list of top contenders.
 Remember to be specific about your choice of material for the climate as well as the type of campsite, and consider sizing up if you want to ensure that everyone has enough space.